How Much Money Kids Can Make With a Lemonade Stand

 • 1 ladle for serving.

-• A spare table or large cardboard box to set product and produce on, and transacting.
+• A spare table or large cardboard box to set the product on and for transactions.

 • 1 tablecloth.